-As WorldSkills London 2011 drew to a close last October, the NAS was already being asked by colleges, training providers and employers how we could use the excitement and interest generated by the event to benefit the skills framework in the
+As WorldSkills London 2011 drew to a close last October, the NAS was already being asked by colleges, training providers and employers how we could use the excitement and interest generated by the event to benefit the skills framework in the UK.
+By hosting The Skills Show, a UK only skills event, we can showcase the very best of what the UK’s Apprenticeships and further education system has to offer.

 Taking place from 15 – 17 November, The Skills Show will highlight the vital importance of skills to economic growth and will inspire a new generation of people to get into further education, skills and Apprenticeships.
 It will provide a platform for the best of the UK’s young talent to perform, as well as providing opportunities for visitors to access Apprenticeships or real job opportunities, get careers advice and have a go at new skills.
 A full conference programme for employers, learning providers and stakeholders will also be featured at The Skills Show.
 As you can see, like at WorldSkills London 2011, there are great opportunities for all of you to get involved and showcase the great work happening in your organisations.